 - How you handle professional development

-This doesn’t mean you need to overhaul your brand.
-But it does mean:
+This doesn’t mean you need to overhaul your brand, but it does mean:

 - Keep your website and LinkedIn presence up to date